-Wondering how to go vegan but not sure where to start or what you can eat?
-Follow these 10 tips to make becoming a vegan a breeze!
+Wondering how to go vegan but not sure where to start, what to do or what you can eat?
+Follow these 18 simple tips to make becoming a vegan a breeze!

-I remember thinking: 'I'm never going to be full again' because there was just nothing plant-based in the shops except hummus and carrot sticks.
+I instantly thought: 'I'm never going to be full again' because there was just nothing plant-based in the shops except hummus and carrot sticks!

 I panicked.
 If finding a simple snack was this hard, how could a vegan diet be sustainable?
 If this was all that was on offer, how could I keep this up long-term?